ghumakkad/blog/_posts/2014-10-14-advance-mountaineering-course-nim.markdown

 I reached there around 8:15 AM.
 Opening the route, Deepak and Subhash sir reached there around 7:45 am.We congratulated each other for our successfully summit.
 It was blissful moment.
-We could the surrounding peaks protruding upside from the quilt of clouds.
+We could see the surrounding peaks protruding upside from the quilt of clouds.
 Senior instructor Jagmohan Singh Rawat introduced us to the surrounding peaks.
 We could see Shrikanth, Bandarpoonch Range, Kala Nag, Rudragaira, Gangotri Range,